-There’s something about men’s flannel shirts that gives them a timeless appeal that never goes out of style.
-Durable, cozy, attractive, easy to care for and highly versatile, a flannel shirt that fits just right is a closet staple year-round.
-Looking for ways to wear it so you can make it even more versatile?
-Here are our favorite ways to style a flannel button-down to make it work for almost any occasion:
+There’s something special about men’s flannel shirts that gives them a timeless appeal that never goes out of style.
+Durable, cozy, attractive, easy to care for, and highly versatile — a flannel shirt that fits just right is a closet staple year-round.
+Want to know how to style the flannels men love to make it even more versatile?
+Here are our favorite ways to wear a flannel button-down to make it work for almost any occasion.

-Although plaid is what most people associate with flannel, the shirts' signature soft fabric also comes in solid colors.
+Although plaid is often associated with flannel, this shirt’s signature soft fabric also comes in solid colors.
 This makes it possible to wear flannel practically anywhere — from a work party to a hangout with friends.
-A solid-colored flannel shirt looks like a men’s dress shirt if worn properly.
-What's proper?
+A solid-colored flannel shirt looks like a men’s dress shirt, especially if it’s worn with other business casual clothing.
 Think form-fitting black dress pants or khakis, blazers, and even a cuff link.
 You’ll also want some nice leather dress shoes and funky socks for just a little bit of color.

-It might be paper-thin after years of wear and tear, it may also have a few little holes in it, but it’s a part of you.
+It might be paper-thin after years of wear and tear and have a few little holes in it, but it’s a part of you.
 Don’t let anyone tell you that you can’t wear your favorite screen T-shirt.
 Whether one of your favorite men’s t-shirts was acquired at an incredible concert or has images from your favorite movie, this shirt embodies some of your personality.
 When you want to feel more casual, you don’t even have to button it up.
 Just let it peek through a bit to show your musical loyalty.

-It might seem obvious, but rolling up the sleeves to your flannel can not only be more comfortable and offer a more casual look, but it can also help you show off your timepiece.
+Rolling up the sleeves to your flannel can not only be more comfortable and offer a more casual look, but it can also help you show off your timepiece.
 Loosen those cuffs and roll them up to just below your elbows for an effortlessly cool and casual look.
 One great thing about flannel is that it doesn’t even wrinkle, so you can roll and unroll it all day long.
 This is especially useful when the weather can fluctuate during transitional seasons like spring and fall.